GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ## How to Run the Script
 1. Open the GEE Code Editor and paste the script (.js, in `src/Geodata_script/`), or use the shareable link provided at "Quick View / Test in GEE"  (using the link is not recommended for full reproducibility).
-2. Adjust the input parameters at the top of the script (ROI, datasets, thresholds, etc.).
+2. Adjust the input parameters at the top of the script (input and output parameters, thresholds, etc.).
 3. Run the script to generate the agreement layer.
 A detailed tutorial on running each script, along with explanations of all settings, is provided in the corresponding “docs” folder.
 4. Export the final result if desired (e.g., to Google Drive, Earth Engine Assets).